amitbend/amitbend.com/README.md

 # amitbend.com

-This is my porfolio website made using Jekyll.
+This is my personal website & blog